 Do not use Unchecked_Deallocation or consider applying the restriction No_Unchecked_Deallocation to enforce this.

 Use Controlled types and reference counting.

+Consider the use of storage pools and subpools.

 6.15 Arithmetic Wrap-around Error [FIF]

 With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to Ada as wrap-around arithmetic in Ada is limited to modular types.
 Arithmetic operations on such types use modulo arithmetic, and thus no such operation can create an invalid value of the type.